synapsecns/synapse-contracts/script/README.md

    > - These functions require providing a callback function for deployment, check out the corresponding docs.
    > - These functions will save the deployment artifacts in `.deployments` folder, which is ignored by git.
    > - Note: these functions are no-ops, if the contract artifact is already present in `deployments`.

+### Existing examples of deployment scripts

+- <a href="./router/quoter/DefaultPoolCalc.s.sol">DefaultPoolCalc.s.sol</a>: create2 deployment of DefaultPoolCalc.
+- <a href="./router/quoter/DefaultPoolCalcExample.s.sol">DefaultPoolCalcExample.s.sol</a>: usual deployment of DefaultPoolCalc (for demonstration only)</a>.

 ## Deploying contracts.